aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/using-plugins/UsingTheHostMonitoringPlugin.md

 Enhanced Failure Monitoring helps user applications detect failures earlier.
 When a user application executes a query, EFM may detect that the connected database host is unavailable.
 When this happens, the query is cancelled and the connection will be aborted.
 This allows queries to fail fast instead of waiting indefinitely or failing due to a timeout.

 One use case is to pair EFM with the [Failover Connection Plugin](./UsingTheFailoverPlugin.md).
 When EFM discovers a database host failure, the connection will be aborted.
 Without the Failover Connection Plugin, the connection would be terminated up to the user application level.
-With the Failover Connection Plugin, the AWS Advanced Python Driver can attempt to failover to a different, healthy database host where the query can be executed.
+With the Failover Connection Plugin, the AWS Advanced Python Wrapper can attempt to failover to a different, healthy database host where the query can be executed.

 ### Using the Host Monitoring Connection Plugin

-The Host Monitoring Connection Plugin will be loaded by default if the [`plugins`](../UsingThePythonDriver.md#connection-plugin-manager-parameters) parameter is not specified.
-The Host Monitoring Connection Plugin can also be explicitly loaded by adding the plugin code `host_monitoring` to the [`plugins`](../UsingThePythonDriver.md#aws-advanced-python-driver-parameters) parameter.
+The Host Monitoring Connection Plugin will be loaded by default if the [`plugins`](../UsingThePythonWrapper.md#connection-plugin-manager-parameters) parameter is not specified.
+The Host Monitoring Connection Plugin can also be explicitly loaded by adding the plugin code `host_monitoring` to the [`plugins`](../UsingThePythonWrapper.md#aws-advanced-python-wrapper-parameters) parameter.
 Enhanced Failure Monitoring is enabled by default when the Host Monitoring Connection Plugin is loaded, but it can be disabled by setting the `failure_detection_enabled` parameter to `False`.

 This plugin only works with drivers that support aborting connections from a separate thread.
 At this moment, this plugin is incompatible with the MySQL Connector/Python driver.